CollinErickson/IGP/cran-comments.md

+I submitted this to CRAN on 4/13/21.
+It was rejected for using dontrun in examples instead of donttest.
+I removed some instances of dontrun where the examples could actually be run.
+I changed the remaining to donttest.
+These are examples that take too long or call Python through reticulate.

+In the email from Gregor Sayer, he also asked said I should add any references to the description file.
+But there are not any papers to reference, this is a standalone software project.

+I have rerun on all tests on my laptop, R-hub, Travis, and win-devel, with no new errors, warnings, or notes.

+(Below is comment from 4/13)

 This was archived on CRAN on 1/28/21 since it used the package PythonInR.
 I switched so it uses reticulate to call Python instead.